 - 16 Crafty and Creative Ways to Make Money

 One of my favourite side hustle ideas has to be matched betting.
 As side hustles in the UK go, this one is pretty awesome.

-Matched betting is an almost risk-free way of making money from the hundreds of bookies out there.
+Matched betting is not gambling.
+It’s a very low-risk way of making money from the hundreds of bookies out there.
 Many of these are keen to get your business and will offer great welcome bonuses in the form of free bets.

 By learning about matched betting, you will learn how to use these free bets in a way that means that you always win!

 In short, matched betting sees you unlocking the bonuses at the bookies and then using your free bets to cover all eventualities.

 This is done by placing two bets: one at the bookie itself, and another on a site called an ‘exchange’ which lets you bet on an event not happening.